CYSTIC FIBROSIS GUIDE TO SSD BENEFITS

 ASSESSING YOUR CONDITION

 The Social Security Administration (SSA) considers cystic fibrosis a potentially “disabling medical condition.”
 But that is only one piece of the puzzle.
 Having cystic fibrosis does not mean you will automatically win SSD benefits.
+However, a lung transplant due to cystic fibrosis is an automatic grant of SSD benefits.

 The listing includes things like your “forced expiratory volume” and blood oxygen saturation.
 Another item, for instance, is whether you have complications resulting in three hospitalizations in a year.